-Why Email Marketing is Still Important and why it will stay important in 2018 as well
+Why Email Marketing is still important and why it will stay important in the future as well

 Emails have been the go-to marketing channel for companies all over the world.
 Be it content websites or E-commerce or for that matter any industry that deals with a consistent and regular customer interface, emails prove to be an extremely productive tool.